conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 A new backend permission, `kafka.topics.config.sql`, has been introduced.
 This permission is verified whenever a user attempts to update the `sqlStorage` configuration for a topic.
 Currently, only Admins have this permission, but this may change in the future.

-### UI
+### UI Experience

-The user will only see the table(s) and field(s) is has access to on the UI:
+The user will only see the table(s) and field(s) they have access to on the UI:

 ![SQL metadata description](img/sql-ui-security.png)

-If a user try to access a table on which it doesn't has any right then he got a access denied error:
+If a user tries to access a table for which they lack the necessary rights, they will receive an 'access denied' error:

 ![access denied error](img/sql-exec-access-denied.png)